ME-ICA/tedana/docs/denoising.rst

 Now we can get started!
 This walkthrough will show you how to perform different kinds of denoising on example data.

-For this walkthrough, we will use Python and the Nilearn package to denoised data.
+For this walkthrough, we will use Python and the Nilearn package to denoise data that were preprocessed in fMRIPrep.
 However, you can definitely accomplish all of these steps in other languages, like MATLAB, or using other neuroimaging toolboxes, like AFNI.